wnordmann/sdk/src/components/LayerListDetail.md

 ### `Zoom to Layers`
-Zooms to the bounds of selected layer
+Zooms to the bounds of selected layer, only shown if the layer has a Prop of  EX_GeographicBoundingBox or Vector source

-Option can be disable with *showZoomTo* Prop, default to true
+Option can be disabled with *showZoomTo* Prop, defaults to true
 ```xml
 <LayerList showZoomTo={true} map={map} />
 ```